 Post-Partum Depression is a significant public health concern affecting both mothers and their children.
-Research shows that children of mothers diagnosed with post partum depression are at heightened risk for a range of developmental challenges, including emotional and behavioral issues.
+Research shows that children of mothers diagnosed with post-partum depression are at heightened risk for a range of developmental challenges, including emotional and behavioral issues.
 However, with timely and appropriate interventions, these risks can be mitigated.
-This article explores five strategies to reduce the impact of post partum depression on children, emphasizing the importance of early intervention, enhancing mother-infant connections, and tailoring support to individual needs.
+This article explores five strategies to reduce the impact of post-partum depression on children, emphasizing the importance of early intervention, enhancing mother-infant connections, and tailoring support to individual needs.

-1. Early Intervention is Key in Addressing Post-Partum Depression
+1. Early Intervention is Key in Addressing Post-partum Depression

 Given the rapid growth that occurs in an infant’s brain during this sensitive, early period of life, depression in a caregiver is a significant risk factor for a child.
-Thus, the timing of intervention may be particularly relevant in terms of preventing the risks on developmental outcomes for children of depressed mothers (Slomian et al., 2019).
+Thus, the timing of intervention may be particularly relevant in terms of preventing the risks in developmental outcomes for children of depressed mothers (Slomian et al., 2019).
 A review of interventions for postpartum depression by Field (2010) found that early intervention in the form of intensive support by nurses or midwives was an effective intervention for depressed mothers.

 1. Increase the Mother’s Positive Connection to Her Baby

 Support women with depression to increase the amount of attention and affection that is given to an infant.
-Supporting mothers to give positive vocalisations and to look at their infant more often, may reduce some of the impacts of low mood for the infant (Lyons-Ruth et al., 2002; Field, 2010; Stein, 2009).
+Supporting mothers to give positive vocalisations and look at their infant more often, may reduce some of the impacts of low mood to the infant (Lyons-Ruth et al., 2002; Field, 2010; Stein, 2009).
 One example of a concrete way to increase the attention and affection given to infants, as well as engage mothers in caregiving, is to teach depressed mothers to massage their infants.
 This has been demonstrated to improve irritability and sleep difficulties in infants, enhance mother and child interactions, and it has also been shown to reduce maternal depression (Field, 2010).

 1. Choose Interventions Focused on Enhancing Relationships